peterdemin/seattle-beauty-lounge/source/7-media/02-our-mission.rst

 Our Vision
 ==========

-Our vision is to become a trusted destination for elevated beauty—where science meets creativity, and where self-care is seen as essential, not indulgent.
+Our vision is to become a trusted destination for elevated beauty, where science meets creativity, and where self-care is seen as essential, not indulgent.
 We aim to set the standard for natural, soft-healed permanent makeup, expert skincare, and lash and brow artistry through continuous